-The Festival is now in its 9th year and has ranged in size from 3 chamber music concerts over a weekend to 11 concerts over 7 days including our festival orchestra and chorus.
+The Festival celebrated its 10th anniversary in 2019, and has ranged in size from 3 chamber music concerts over a weekend to 11 concerts over 7 days including our festival orchestra and chorus.
 High profile young musicians from all over the world including BBC New Generation Artist Ben Johnson and Classic FM’s ‘Next Big Thing’ Benjamin Baker have been introduced to the region.
 In 2010, the festival presented its first Northern Chords Young Musician of the Year Award, sponsored by Newcastle University, demonstrating the festival’s commitment to inspiring the next generation of musicians as well as enriching the cultural life of the region.

 We have worked with young people from hugely diverse backgrounds, not only providing them with tuition but also involving them in performances such as Britten’s Saint Nicolas alongside internationally renowned musicians.
 In 2015, 100 people – many of whom who had never even stepped inside a concert hall, never mind actually played an instrument – took part in a performance of Ligeti’s Symphony for 100 Metronomes at Sage Gateshead.
 Over the life of the festival we have commissioned more than 15 new works from both regional and international composers, and in 2016 we commissioned a new choreography to 3 pieces of music in collaboration with dancers from the Wayne McGregor Company.